 - Automating repetitive tasks (like fleet scheduling) to speed up the processes.

-The motive of working on these aspects is to increase the customer experience (CX).
+The motive for working on these aspects is to increase the customer experience (CX).
 90% of the customers are willing to pay more if they are getting a better customer experience.
 That’s not all, 80% of the company’s profits come from 20% of the existing customers.

 You may think that these statistics are not crucial for delivery service.
-So, delivery optimization and better customer experience are interconnected.
+However, delivery optimization and better customer experience are interconnected.
 Not to mention that ensuring better delivery will increase customer loyalty and easily become your ambassadors of success.

 Optimizing Delivery Operations for Better Profits

 Both platform-to-customer and restaurant-to-customer delivery services need to improve their delivery systems, no doubt about that.
 However, improving the operations is not a one-step strategy.
-Instead, there is a wide array of systems and processes that you need to implement and improve to achieve optimization.
+Instead, there is a wide array of systems and processes that you need to implement and improve to achieve delivery optimization.